yumuzi234/e8vm/readme.md

 ## Copyright and License

-The project developers own the copyright; my employer (Google) does *NOT* own the copyright.
-The Licence is Apache.
+Copyright by Shanhu contributors.
+Licence Apache.